Water Works: Making the Most of London’s Waterways

 Varied as they are, all of these schemes promote London’s waterways as places for living, working, leisure, nature, commuting, freight and climate change resilience.
 Rivers and canals criss-cross the city, offering boroughs, the GLA, housing providers and community groups opportunities to make the most of these valuable assets.

 It’s not all smooth sailing.
 Construction on or near water can be expensive and difficult.
 Swelling waterside land values exacerbate London’s affordability crisis – which has been pushing more Londoners to choose houseboat living, itself rapidly becoming unaffordable and heightening neighbourhood tensions.
 As transport infrastructure, waterways are often disconnected from London’s ‘mainstream’ transport network, and central London’s piers are already near capacity.
 Environmentally, activities near water have implications for biodiversity and flood risk.
 Balancing the conflicting demands of such wide-ranging uses adds another layer of complexity.
 On top of all of this, fragmented ownership and management of waterways and related infrastructure means a host of governance challenges.

-Future of London’s Water Works project will take a deep dive into strategies, policies and partnerships being used – in London and beyond – to better manage competing demands and drive sustainable development around waterways.
-Running throughout 2019, the project will share experiences and expertise from our cross-sector network through field trips, a full-day conference and roundtable.
+Future of London’s Water Works project took a deep dive into strategies, policies and partnerships being used – in London and beyond – to better manage competing demands and drive sustainable development around waterways.
+Running throughout 2019, the project shared experiences and expertise from our cross-sector network through field trips, a full-day conference and roundtable.